royerlab/ultrack-atini-2025/tutorial/index.md

-# Ultrack Ultrack Advanced Techniques in Neuroimaging 2025 Tutorial
+# Ultrack Advanced Techniques in Neuroimaging 2025 Tutorial

 This is ATiNI tutorial on Ultrack, a Python package for large-scale cell tracking under segmentation uncertainty.